jekegren01/node-db4-guided/README.md

 - list of all the zoos where they have resided.

 Determine the database tables necessary to track this information.
 Label any relationships between tables.

+## Notes

+- Normalization = The process of designing our database schema in a way that prevents redundancies.

+-- Guidelines
+--- No field values are repeated
+--- There are no redundant records
+--- Each record has a unique primary key
+--- All fields in a table should relate to the primary key

+-- Relationship Types
+--- 1 to 1 - this is a direct relationship from 1 table to another
+--- 1 to many - this is a relationship where 1 from table A relates to many in table B.  foreign key goes on the many side
+--- many to many - when many in Table A relate to many in Table B and vise versa.
+These usually require an intermediate table to hold all the foreign keys.